druid-io/druid-io.github.io/_posts/2015-02-20-towards-a-community-led-druid.md

 We believe this is a change the community will welcome.
 As engineers, we love to see the things we make get used and attempt to provide value to the broader open source world that we have benefitted from for so long.
-By switching to the Apache license, we believe this will better promote the growth of the Druid community.
-By switching to Apache 2.0 we are sending a clear message that we are all equal participants in the Druid community, a sentiment that is very important to us.
+By switching to the Apache license, we believe this change will better promote the growth of the Druid community.
+We hope to send a clear message that we are all equal participants in the Druid community, a sentiment that is very important to us.